joheli/ramiro/README.md

 pippin XXX
 ```

+> [!TIP]
+> If you don't wish to reinstall all python packages every time you restart the container, how about persisting `/app/.local` to a volume?
+How, you ask?
+Simple: just add `-v ramiro_local:/app/.local` to above "docker run" command!
+Now all changes in `/app/.local` are persisted to named volume `ramiro_local`.
+(You can obviously change the name of the named volume or mount an existing folder as well.)

 ## Reload the server

 The files are served with [uvicorn](https://www.uvicorn.org/).
 To reload uvicorn in the container, enter the container as above.
 Then, type